swearfish/clean_code_performance/README.md

 4. We have a huge list of shapes and we want to calculate the total area of all shapes
 5. We want to do it in the most efficient way

-## The "tech stack"

-I've chosen Java for several reasons:
-- At IP Camp, we are implementing a performance critical trace file dissection tool in Java
-- I'm familiar with Java
-- Java is a good language to demonstrate the problem as it was referenced in the Clean Code book and a great language for object oriented programming
-- As you will see, it will become tricky to achieve the best performance in the end

 ## The Clean Code rules